Police Police: Production

 Sriram wanted to work in Telugu films and contacted Manmohan Challa, who used to dub his Tamil films in Telugu.
 Prithviraj, who starred with Sriram in Kana Kandaen, was cast, marking his first Telugu film.
 Prithviraj put on weight for his role in the film.
-Manisha Lamba was originally chosen to play the heroine and Chakri was originally chosen to compose the music.
+Minissha Lamba was originally chosen to play the heroine and Chakri was originally chosen to compose the music.
 The film began production in 2008 as a bilingual in Telugu and Tamil with the Tamil version titled Idam Valam.
-Sun Pictures was announced as the film's producer.
 The Tamil version was later dropped.